Package 'FastRet'

 4. Scaling the chemical descriptors by coefficients of the Ridge Regression model.

-5. Applying PAM clustering on the entire dataset, which includes the scaled chemical descriptors and the retention times.
+5. Clustering the entire dataset, which includes the scaled chemical descriptors and the retention times.

 6. Returning the clustering results, which include the cluster assignments, the medoid indicators, and the raw data.